-Help@hand provides quick access to five health and wellbeing services through one easy-to-use app.
+Help@hand provides fast, direct access to five health and wellbeing services through one easy-to-use app.

 This page is designed to provide you with a suggested rollout plan for Help@hand, so you can communicate the service it offers in a timely manner and get the best possible level of engagement from your employees.